MicrosoftDocs/win32/desktop-src/Msi/msisystemrebootpending.md

-﻿---
+---
-Description: 'The installer sets the value of the MsiSystemRebootPending property to 1 if there is an operation pending to rename a file.' ms.assetid: '8bbbf42e-fb55-4e5d-a574-2c3aaa87a73a'
+Description: The installer sets the value of the MsiSystemRebootPending property to 1 if there is an operation pending to rename a file. ms.assetid: 8bbbf42e-fb55-4e5d-a574-2c3aaa87a73a
 title: MsiSystemRebootPending property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiSystemRebootPending property